rasvob/Smart-Harbour-Backend/README.md

-# Computer vision solution for the Smart Harbour project
+# Backend solution for the Smart Harbour project
-* object-detection: YOLOv8
-* ocr: EasyOCR
+* FastAPI
-* controller: OpenCV control loop
+* Database - MariaDB or PostgreSQL